 - Never let children ride unrestrained or extend their hands or face out of the window.
 Do not attempt to hold them in your lap or arms.
 Some examples of dangerous riding positions are shown in the illustrations. - Children may be severely injured or killed when the front air bags, side air bags or curtain air bags inflate if they are not properly restrained.
 Pre-teens and children should be properly restrained in the rear seat, if possible. - Even with the NISSAN Advanced Air Bag System, never install a rearfacing child restraint in the front seat.
 An inflating front air bag could seriously injure or kill your child.
-See "CHILD RESTRAINTS" earlier in this section for details.
+See "Child restraints" (P.1-27) for details.